WHAT WI MEMBERSHIP OFFERS

 WIs all follow the same objects but differ according to their membership – for example, some may be more craft orientated or others may focus on campaigning.
 If you’re thinking of joining a WI, we suggest you visit several and find the WI which works for you.
 It is up to you to get what you want out of what is on offer.

-Members who wish to belong to more than one WI can become dual members, paying a full fee to the first WI, and a further £20.50 (at 2019 rates) to any additional WI.
+Members who wish to belong to more than one WI can become dual members, paying a full fee to the first WI, and a further £23.60 (April 2024 rate) to any additional WI.
 However, you only have full voting rights on matters relating to your primary WI.

-An NFWI Associate pays an annual subscription fee of £52 (2019), and receives WI Life, National and Federation newsletters/magazines; a copy of the Annual Review; invitations to events throughout the year, the opportunity to take part in national competitions and campaigns and access to MyWI, the dedicated WI membership site.
+An NFWI Associate pays an annual subscription fee of £52.00 (at 2023 rate), and receives WI Life, National and Federation newsletters/magazines; a copy of the Annual Review; invitations to events throughout the year, the opportunity to take part in national competitions and campaigns and access to MyWI, the dedicated WI membership site.

 Becoming an Associate is a great way for many women to familiarise themselves with the WI.
 You have the option to visit different WIs (a visitor fee may be payable) and the opportunity to explore the whole organisation.
 If you would like to join the NFWI Associate Scheme, contact our Guildford office.